Ben Ib

 Ben Ib is a computer graphics artist living and working in London.
 He has directed music videos for Kylie Minogue, Calvin Harris, The Ting Tings, Roni Size, Goldie Lookin Chain, Mr Hudson and Stateless.
 He has also created live tour visuals for Paul McCartney, Roger Waters, Robbie Williams, Minogue and The Smashing Pumpkins, as well as creating the cover image for AC/DC's Power Up album (Creative Direction by Josh Cheuse) and Paul McCartney's New album (from a logo and cover concept conceived by UK art and design team Rebecca and Mike).

 Early work

 Ib studied art at Leeds University.

-His first digital short Collapse, created as a third-year university film won the "Video Positive" award in 1996 and was screened on Channel Four's "Digital Underground" series.
-His early student work was screened at the Hanover Film Festival, the AVE Festival (Arnhem, The Netherlands), One Dot Zero, Cinefeel and the Edinburgh Film Festival.
-In 1998 Ib relocated to London to work as a 3D artist in the post-production industry, eventually moving into the direction of television advertisements and music videos.
+His first digital short film, Collapse, produced during his third year at the university, won the “Video Positive” award in 1996 and was featured in Channel Four’s "Digital Underground" series.
+His early student works were also presented at several international festivals, including the Hanover Film Festival, the AVE Festival in Arnhem (The Netherlands), One Dot Zero, Cinefeel, and the Edinburgh Film Festival.

+In 1998, Ib moved to London to work as a 3D artist in the post-production industry, later transitioning into directing television advertisements and music videos.